SolaceProducts/pubsubplus-gke-quickstart/README.md

 #### Creating a new GKE cluster

-* Download and execute the cluster creation script included in this repo.
+Download and execute the cluster creation script included in this repo as in the example below.

 Script options and arguments: